 The wraps have rechargeable batteries that are designed to provide up to 2.5 hours of use, which is enough for 8 to 10 fifteen-minute sessions.
 The wraps have different massage patterns and levels of intensity.
 One interesting feature is that they wirelessly sync with each other so that the compression cycles happen at the same time.

-The company has a Kickstarter campaign for the product that reached its funding goal within 15 minutes.
+The company has an Indiegogo campaign for the product that reached its funding goal within 15 minutes.
 Shipments are scheduled to start in September.